kajdreef/slides/slides.md

   + *Depth*: behind every timeline another timeline can be displayed with a lower level of granularity

-  + *Color* are used to more easily recognize similar phases.
+  + *Colors* are used to help recognize similar phases.

 <img src="images/vis/javac/fpm/level5.png" style="width: 90%"></img>